Skip to content

 Take advantage of a FREE VA Claim Discovery Call with an experienced Team Member.
 Learn what you’ve been missing so you can FINALLY get the disability rating and compensation you’ve earned for your service.

-A full property tax exemption is available to disabled veterans in Oklahoma.
+In Oklahoma, disabled veterans are eligible for a full property tax exemption.
 The qualifying applicant pays no property tax on their homestead.

 Great news for service members who are residents of Oklahoma—there’s no state income tax on active duty military pay!

-Non-resident spouses of active-duty service members stationed in Oklahoma are also exempt from paying state income tax—if they are living in the same residence as a service member spouse who is on military orders.
+Non-resident spouses of active-duty service members stationed in Oklahoma are also exempt from paying state income tax if they live in the same residence as a service member spouse who is on military orders.

 Oklahoma In-State Tuition Rates for Veterans